 Can you carry a concealed handgun in a vehicle in Oregon?

-Yes, there is no prohibition on carrying loaded handguns in a vehicle, however, a loaded handgun must not be concealed and readily accessible.
+Yes, with an OR CHL.
+Without a license, a loaded handgun must not be concealed and readily accessible.
 A handgun is considered readily accessible if it is in the passenger compartment of the vehicle.
 For vehicles with no storage location that is outside the passenger compartment of the vehicle, a handgun is considered not readily accessible if it is stored in a closed and locked glove compartment, center console or other container.

 However, local governments can set their own laws on public places, which includes vehicles.

-Can you carry a firearm in bars and restaurants that serve alcohol in Oregon?
+Can you carry a concealed firearm in bars and restaurants that serve alcohol in Oregon?

 Yes, there is no statute making it illegal to concealed carry with a valid OR CHL, unless posted.